-The Early Childhood Center establishes the center's tuition rates and reserves the right to adjust them to cover increases in the cost of operation.
+The Early Childhood Program establishes the center's tuition rates and reserves the right to adjust them to cover increases in the cost of operation.
 Parents will receive adequate notice, in writing, of fee adjustments.
-There will be no allowances for vacation or sick time.
-Parents must notify the center if the child is no longer eligible for vouchers services through HCJFS.
+Program fees are not waived for illness or vacation.
+Parents must notify the program if the child is no longer eligible for vouchers services through HCJFS.
 If this situation occurs, vouchers or private pay tuition will be accepted as we work with the family on transitioning the child to a new site.
-Parents using child care vouchers while alternate care is established are responsible for paying the co-pay amount set by Hamilton County Job and Family Services.
+Parents using childcare vouchers while alternate care is established are responsible for paying the co-pay amount set by Hamilton County Job and Family Services.